Best Prescription Dive and Snorkel Masks – Rx Lenses for Scuba Diving

-That is not true when you are far sighted and need reading glasses.
-You will need to be able to clearly read your gauges and that means that you somehow need to correct your reading vision while diving.
-For snorkeling that might not be true as you don’t have gauges to read that you’re safety depends on.
+That is even true when you are farsighted and need reading glasses.
+You will need to be able to clearly read your gauges and that means that you somehow need to correct your reading vision while scuba diving.
+For snorkeling that might not be true as you don’t have gauges to read that your safety depends on.

-There are a few options available when you’re near sighted to be able to enjoy your dive or snorkeling.
+There are a few options available when you’re nearsighted to be able to enjoy improved vision when you go scuba diving or snorkeling.

 Use your glasses

 There are divers that will take an old pair of glasses and remove the arms of the glasses.
-Then you can place the glasses or your nose or mount them inside the mask.
-However, it will be a problem to keep the glasses in the right position and you can’t adjust them when you’re under water.
+Then you can place the glasses on your nose or mount them inside the scuba mask.
+However, it will be a problem to keep the glasses in the right position and you can’t adjust them when you’re underwater.

-Another problem is that standard glasses tend to fog up and without being able to take the mask off to clean the glasses you’ll have a hard time to see anything.
+Another problem is that standard glasses tend to fog up and without being able to take the mask off to clean the glasses you’ll have a hard time seeing anything.